| Enterprise | ||||

 It's possible that certain requests such as kubectl exec or

-kubectl port-forward keep an active connection open to the virtual cluster
+kubectl port-forward keep an active connection open to the tenant cluster

 that prevents it from sleeping.
-This is in most cases wanted since the virtual cluster
+This is in most cases wanted since the tenant cluster

 shouldn't start sleeping when someone is still clearly using it, however there are